-Dr. de Andrade's methodological research has focused on statistical methods for mapping genes for complex disorders, while her applied research is in the areas of cardiovascular and gastrointestinal diseases and cancer.
+Dr. de Andrade's methodological research has focused on statistical methods for mapping genes for complex disorders, while her applied research is in the areas of cardiovascular and gastrointestinal diseases, venous thromboembolism, and cancer.

 - Linkage analysis for quantitative phenotypes.
 The R library multic, available at the Comprehensive R Archive Network website, is the offspring of Dr. de Andrade's research.
 This package includes multivariate and longitudinal analysis, as well as diagnostic tools to identify outlier families and draw their pedigrees.

 - Genome-wide association studies (GWAS).
 Using population studies and through joint work with several consortia, a pre-compute pipeline was created internally to identify population stratification, chromosomal anomalies and "cryptic" relatedness.
 Using family data, Dr. de Andrade and Brazilian collaborators are developing methods to correct for population structure and identify whether genetic markers are either random (family) or fixed (risk) effects.

 - Admixture mapping.
 The goal is to study the relationship between disease-causing alleles and a population from a specific geographic area.